zeppe-lin/mkrootfs/README.md

 OVERVIEW
 ========

-This repository contains `mkrootfs`, an utility that makes root filesystem of Zeppe-Lin distribution for chroot installation.
+The `mkrootfs` utility creates a root filesystem of Zeppe-Lin distribution, suitable for chroot installation.

 REQUIREMENTS
 ============

-Build time
+Build-time
 ----------
   * POSIX `sh(1p)`, `make(1p)` and "mandatory utilities"
   * `scdoc(1)` to build manual pages